N3utra1/SetupScripts/README.md

 This will need root user to install and will be for systems using the DNF package manager.

-The dependencies will be an installation of i3-gaps
+The dependencies will be an installation of i3-gaps and that the repo will have to be installed under Downloads/SetupScripts

-The system will install keybindings in the config file of i3-gaps, will set the wallpaper from ~/Pictures/Wallpaper/Active and will also install Doom emacs.
+The system will install keybindings in the config file of i3 and also in the bash config, furthermore it will also install a selection of scripts under ~/.Bin